hectorcorrea/marcli/README.md

 ./marcli -file data/test_1a.mrc
 ```

+If the file extension is `.xml` the file is expected to be a MARC XML file, otherwise MARC binary is assumed.

 Extract MARC records on file that contain the string "wildlife"
 ```
 ./marcli -file data/test_10.mrc -match wildlife